A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Future Directions

 \subsection{Energy Efficiency and Green Communication}

 As XL-MIMO systems increase in antenna numbers and complexity, energy consumption becomes a significant issue.
-Ensuring sustainability and widespread adoption of XL-MIMO technology requires the development of energy-efficient processing algorithms, power allocation schemes, and antenna selection strategies ~\cite{[59],2022arXiv220109057D}.
-More specifically, the application of distributed signal processing algorithms can offload complex computations to more energy-efficient Baseband Units (BBUs) in the cloud rather than conducting them at the base station.
-For instance, \cite{[new9]} demonstrates the successful application of reinforcement Q-learning for optimal content caching in IoT-enabled multi-cell mMIMO systems, potentially contributing to energy efficiency improvements.
-Furthermore, energy-aware activation of radio frequency (RF) chains in XL-MIMO systems could also be a worthwhile investigation~\cite{[59]}.
-This allows for flexible adaptation to the increased DoFs in the near-field region, optimally balancing energy use and system performance.
+Ensuring sustainability and widespread adoption of XL-MIMO technology requires the development of energy-efficient processing algorithms, power allocation schemes, and antenna selection strategies~\cite{[59],2022arXiv220109057D}.
+Specifically, distributed signal processing algorithms can offload complex computations to more energy-efficient Baseband Units (BBUs) in the cloud, alleviating the energy demands at the base station.
+Distributed computing techniques, when integrated into XL-MIMO architectures, can utilize the computing power of edge devices, further optimizing energy utilization~\cite{[new9]}.
+For instance, the authors in \cite{[new9]} demonstrated an application of reinforcement Q-learning for optimal content caching in IoT-enabled multi-cell mMIMO systems, achieving considerable energy efficiency gains.
+Furthermore, energy-aware activation of RF chains in XL-MIMO systems was proposed in ~\cite{[59]}.
+By leveraging energy-aware algorithms, the system can dynamically adjust the number of active RF chains based on real-time communication requirements.
+This strategy allows for a flexible response to the increased DoFs in the near-field region, ensuring an optimal balance between energy consumption and system performance.